History Museums in Tokyo

 4. Japanese Sword Museum

-If you are interested in Japanese sword-making techniques, the evolution of Japanese swords throughout history, or are simply in love with the Japanese katana, then the Japanese Sword Museum is the place for you.
-The Japanese Sword Museum will take you through the history of the Japanese sword from past to present.
-It houses 152 items, including National Treasures that were made by master swordsmiths.
+If you are interested in Japanese sword-making techniques, the evolution of Japanese swords, or simply love the Japanese katana, the Japanese Sword Museum is the perfect place to visit.
+This museum guides you through the history of Japanese swords from ancient times to the present day, showcasing 152 items, including National Treasures forged by master swordsmiths.

 A: 1-12-9,Yokoami, Sumidaku, Tokyo